danielhall/storyblok-hackathon-2025/README.md

 public/                 # Static assets (SVGs, images, etc.)
 ```

 ## Storyblok Integration

 - Components are registered in `src/lib/storyblok.ts`.
 - Types for Storyblok blocks are generated in `src/lib/storyblok/types/storyblok-components.d.ts`.
 - The `StoryblokProvider` initialises the API and enables the Visual Editor.

+## OpenAI Integration

+- The project uses the official [`openai`](https://www.npmjs.com/package/openai) Node.js library (server-side only).
+- The OpenAI API is used to suggest redirects from your old sitemap.xml to your new Storyblok IA, using GPT-4o.
+- The API key is required in your `.env` as `OPENAI_API_KEY` (never exposed to the client).
+- All OpenAI requests are made in server-only code (see `src/lib/services/openai-service.ts`), and results are attached to each StoryCard in the dashboard.
+- Caching is enabled for OpenAI requests using Next.js's built-in cache utilities to avoid duplicate calls and improve performance.

 ## Scripts